daminisatya/blog/_posts/2017-02-16-teach-susi-some-rules.md

 Another example for getting data, using which one can form pie charts.

+{% highlight css %}
 {
 	“keys“ :[“president“,“election“,“america“],
 	“score“ :100,
 	“comment“:“a statistical app which tries to predict the american presidential election“, “phrases“:[ {“type“:“regex“, “expression“:“Who will win the 2016 presidential election“}, {“type“:“regex“, “expression“:“Who will (?:be|become) the next us president“}
 	],
-“process“:[ {“type“:“console“, “expression“:“SELECT PERCENT(count) AS percent, hashtag AS president FROM (SELECT COUNT(*) AS count, hashtags AS hashtag FROM messages WHERE query=’election2016′ GROUP BY hashtags) WHERE hashtag IN (‘hillaryclinton’,’berniesanders’,’donaldtrump’);“}], “actions“:[ {“type“:“answer“, “select“:“random“, “phrases“:[ “I believe the next president will be $president$ with a likelihood of $percent$ percent but I a not sure.“, “I can calculate a likelihood, here is my guess:“
+	“process“:[ {“type“:“console“, “expression“:“SELECT PERCENT(count) AS percent, hashtag AS president FROM (SELECT COUNT(*) AS count, hashtags AS hashtag FROM messages WHERE query=’election2016′ GROUP BY hashtags) WHERE hashtag IN (‘hillaryclinton’,’berniesanders’,’donaldtrump’);“}], “actions“:[ {“type“:“answer“, “select“:“random“, “phrases“:[
+	“I believe the next president will be $president$ with a likelihood of $percent$ percent but I a not sure.“, “I can calculate a likelihood, here is my guess:“
 	]},
 	{“type“:“piechart“, “total“:100, “key“: “country“, “value“:“percent“, “unit“:“%“}]
 },
+{% endhighlight %}

 So the above example gives you the predictions for the US elections.
 Here you go, Susi’s response.

-http://loklak.org/api/susi.json?q=Who will win the 2016 presidential election
+*http://loklak.org/api/susi.json?q=Who will win the 2016 presidential election*

+{% highlight css %}
 {
   "session": {"identity": {
     "type": "host",